camertron/yaml-write-stream/README.md

 writer.in_sequence?    # => false, not currently writing a sequence
 writer.eos?            # => false, the stream is open and the outermost map hasn't been closed yet

-writer.close_map       # explicitly close the current object writer.eos?            # => true, the outermost object has been closed
+writer.close_map       # explicitly close the current map writer.eos?            # => true, the outermost map has been closed

 writer.write_sequence  # => raises YamlWriteStream::EndOfStreamError
 writer.close_sequence  # => raises YamlWriteStream::NotInArrayError